 Unbreakable succeeds because of all the careful plants along the way.
 At the beginning of the movie, we see that David takes a commuter train with a lot of people.
 It makes sense why that train would be a target for Mr. Glass.

 Also, we see Elijah dissecting David all the time, figuring out his weaknesses and even talking about the juxtaposition between villains and heroes.

-Since we already played around with M Night Shyamalan's plot twists with Sixth Sense and Unbreakable, let’s get more complicated, with a triple plot twist from The Village.
+Since we already played around with M Night Shyamalan's Sixth Sense and Unbreakable, let’s get more complicated, with a triple twist from The Village.

 That’s set up in some more obvious ways.
 We know they all had harsh traumas, and they don’t want to go back, but they're hoping for a better world.

 The second twist is that the monsters are real.
 This is a crazy one.
 It’s honestly my favorite part of the movie, and it feels like your mind is blown when you realize that the local legends are true.

 Even if you only believe that fact for a few minutes, until it turns out to be Adrien Brody.

 The third twist is the one that melted the internet forums when the movie came out and is still divisive to this day.
 It’s the gravel road and chain link fence.

 Now, I maintain the beauty in this reveal.
 I love that the movie is built around a blind woman and that she’s unable to see the real world, BUT I get why some people think it was one twist too far.